RedRiver1816/mtg-projects/README.md

 # :flower_playing_cards: May's MtG Projects :flower_playing_cards:
-Collection of helpful utilities for MtG
+This is a collection of helpful utilities that allow for the scraping and analysis of various aspects of Magic: the Gathering cards.

+## :globe_with_meridians: MTGO Decklist Scraping Tool